-Renters (Reform) Bill: Your guide to the proposed property portal for landlords
+Your guide to the property portal for landlords - Renters (Reform) Bill

-The portal will deliver a single "front door" to help landlords understand their obligations, give tenants more insight into their landlords' compliance, and give local councils access to more data, so that they can target criminal landlords.
+Under the Renters (Reform) Bill, the government will launch a new property portal.
+This will deliver a single "front door" to help landlords understand their obligations while giving tenants more insight into their landlords' compliance.
+The portal will also give local councils access to more data so that they can target criminal landlords.

-What will the new property portal look like?
+What will the new property portal for landlords look like?

 The new digital property portal will be a "trusted one-stop-shop for guidance on renting in the PRS".
 It will give tenants more transparency on the standard of the property they're renting and give councils more visibility when serious issues arise.